Seibu Chichibu Line

 The Seibu Chichibu Line (西武秩父線, Seibu Chichibu-sen) is a railway line in Saitama Prefecture, Japan, operated by Seibu Railway.
-It is an extension of the Seibu Ikebukuro Line, and connects Agano Station and Seibu-Chichibu Station.
+It is an extension of the Ikebukuro Line, and connects Agano Station and Seibu-Chichibu Station.

 Stations

 Abbreviations here are for the table below and are not formally used.

 Local (各停, Kakutei) Stops at all stations.

 S-Train (エストレイン, Esutorein) (ST) Morning and evening reserved-seat services between and via the Tokyo Metro Fukutoshin Line, Tokyu Toyoko Line and Minatomirai Lines on weekends.

 Limited Express (特急, Tokkyū) (LE): Trains named Chichibu (ちちぶ), from Ikebukuro to Seibu-Chichibu, with supplementary limited express charge.

 Despite the Seibu Chichibu Line only spanning Agano to Seibu-Chichibu, all trains operate through service to the Seibu Ikebukuro Line via Agano Station until at least Hannō Station.